IAHCSMM CRCST Practice Test – Chapter 17 Monitoring and Record Keeping for Sterile Processing

 See also:

-Chapter 17 of the CRCST manual emphasizes the importance of monitoring the disinfection and sterilization processes.
+Chapter 17 of the CRCST manual emphasizes monitoring the disinfection and sterilization processes.
 Mistakes in these areas can lead to severe patient harm due to infections.
 As a technician, understanding the different methods to monitor these processes and knowing how to interpret results can significantly impact patient outcomes.

 • Physical Indicators: These monitors, including time, temperature, and pressure recorders, ensure that the sterilization parameters have been met.